Dacili/NgRx/README.md

 this.store.select(getAllUsers_Selector).subscribe((x) => console.log(x)); // this is subscription object, with real value
 this.store.pipe(select(getCount_Selector)).subscribe((x) => console.log(x)); // same as previous, but a bit longer
 ```
+*If we call selector -> value is read from state, read-only
+If we call action -> value is getting through reducer, depending on the reducer logic, it's a possible change of value in the state*